 Will I receive a monthly statement or payment coupons?

 Monthly statements and/or payment coupons can be mailed to you upon request.
 Please contact the branch location that services your account.

 How do I make payments?

 Online – ACH and debit card payments can be scheduled via eServices online or with the mobile application.
 You can authorize one-time same day or future dated payments, and monthly automatic recurring payments.
 Monthly automatic recurring payments are available by ACH only.

 Telephone – You can schedule one-time ACH and debit card payments with a live or virtual agent by calling the branch location that services your account.
-A convenience fee may apply.

 Mail – Checks, money orders, and cashier’s checks can be mailed to the branch location that services your account.
 Please write your account number on the check, money order, or cashier’s check.

 Branch Office – Checks, money orders, and cashier’s checks are accepted in all branch locations.
 We do not accept cash.

 I am paying with a prepaid debit card that I know has sufficient funds but the payment is being declined.
 Why?

 Some prepaid debit cards require that you register your card, in addition to activating it, before you can use all of its features.
 While activating your card generally requires you to call or go online to provide the card number before using it, registering the card may require you to give certain personal information to identify who you are to the prepaid card provider.
 Please check with your prepaid card provider for its registration requirements.